russellmendonca/GMPS/README.md

 The GMPS code uses the TensorFlow rllab version, so be sure to install TensorFlow v1.0+.

 - Copy mujoco 1.31 into the folder `./vendor/mujoco/`
-- Install [multiworld](https://github.com/russellmendonca/R_multiworld) as well and add it to the PYTHONPATH
+- Install [multiworld](https://github.com/russellmendonca/R_multiworld) as well and add it to the PYTHONPATH `export PYTHONPATH=$PYTHONPATH:/home/gberseth/playground/multiworld` or you can add this to the path for the environment by placing the file MULTIWORLD_R.pth in `~/anaconda2/envs/gmps/lib/python3.6/site-packages/MULTIWORLD_R.pth` with a  line for each dir to add to the path `/home/gberseth/playground/R_multiworld`
 - `sudo apt-get install graphviz`
+- `sudo apt-get install  python3-dateutil`

 ### Usage
 Sample train and test scripts can be found in launchers/